 My mom also started a tradition of gifting us one holiday book each Christmas.
 This is definitely a tradition I intend to copy, and here are a few of my favorites:

 The Baker’s Dozen

 The Polar Express

-The closet is another favorite part!
+The closet in our neutral nursery is another favorite part!
 I like to hang clothes to be able to see all the options.
 After all, out of sight, out of mind.
 Cody added another row for clothes, along with two shelves for extra storage.
 The wicker baskets are each labeled for health/safety, feeding, and bath time.